mleggett25/Election_Analysis/README.md

 total_votes = 0
 ```

 I then read the csv file with the election data and converted it into a list of dictionaries.
-I created a for loop for each row in the csv file and created a variable total_votes that added to the total vote count.
+I created a for loop for each row in the csv file which added a vote to the total vote count variable, total_votes.

 ```
 with open(file_to_load) as election_data: